-Balance of Trade in Germany averaged 5452.25 EUR Million from 1950 until 2019, reaching an all time high of 25455.63 EUR Million in March of 2016 and a record low of -535.91 EUR Million in April of 1991.
-This page provides - Germany Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Federal Statistical Office
+Balance of Trade in Germany averaged 5452.25 EUR Million from 1950 until 2020, reaching an all time high of 25455.63 EUR Million in March of 2016 and a record low of -535.91 EUR Million in April of 1991.
+This page provides - Germany Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Germany Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Federal Statistical Office

-Balance of Trade in Germany is expected to be 23000.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Germany to stand at 9400.00 in 12 months time.
+Balance of Trade in Germany is expected to be 23900.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Balance of Trade in Germany to stand at 1800.00 in 12 months time.
 In the long-term, the Germany Balance of Trade is projected to trend around 6800.00 EUR Million in 2021 and 4600.00 EUR Million in 2022, according to our econometric models.